HeliosProfiles/DCS-C-130J-Profile-by-MadKreator37/README.md

 MadKreator37  https://discord.gg/ZCmReWUErQ

 ### Known Issues

-Using this profile will break MP IC.
+1: Using this profile will break MP IC.
 However, since most all viewports are native to the module you can disable the C-130 patches in Helios Editor- DCS Additional Viewports- Details(Advanced) to make it IC compliant.
    By doing so you will lose the following displays:
 - All 9 "Fuel Set Quantity" displays.. ( Not the actual fuel in the tanks though)
 - The Air Conditioning temp displays
 - Battery Voltage Display
 - Differential Pressure Display
 - And it will disable the exportable Arc-210 Viewport

+2: Magnetic Compass reads incorrectly.
+Should fix itself when ASC releases ther fiz for it.

 ### Notes